|

 |||

-are a fact of (sheep) life Sheep have absolutely no natural defenses.
+the mountains of Idaho.
+Sheep have absolutely no natural defenses.
 Even the adults are fairly small, they don't bite, or kick, or have horns (not many breeds in America do anyway), they don't have especially good eyesight, and they can't even run very fast or very far.
 Lambs are particularly attractive to predators, since they're even smaller, slower, and more vulnerable than their mothers.
 Sheep producers simply have to do everything they can to protect their innocent charges.
+Holly's

 two-day-old lambs.
 Management